shihab97820/base-learning/README.md

 Understanding RPC infrastructure helped me see the important connection between frontend applications and onchain systems.
 Reliable infrastructure is one of the foundations of scalable Web3 applications.

 **#Base #BuildOnBase #RPC #BlockchainInfrastructure #Ethereum #Web3 #100DaysOfBase**

+## Day 25 – Exploring Token Standards on Base 🪙

+Today's learning focused on the token standards developers can use when building applications on Base.

+I learned how standards such as ERC-20 and ERC-721 provide common rules for fungible tokens and unique digital assets.
+Standardization allows wallets, marketplaces, exchanges, and decentralized applications to interact with assets in predictable ways.

+Exploring token standards helped me understand the importance of interoperability in Web3.
+Shared technical standards allow different applications to connect and create a much larger ecosystem of composable onchain products.

+**#Base #BuildOnBase #TokenStandards #ERC20 #Ethereum #Web3 #100DaysOfBase**